“Education is the most powerful weapon you can use to change the world.” – Nelson Mandela.

 • The borrower (you) should gather all the documents and information required for the application process.

-• The cosigner must provide income proof, employment history, and other relevant financial details.
+• The cosigner must provide proof of income, employment history, and other relevant financial details.

 • I want to discuss and set clear expectations regarding repayment responsibilities and communication between both parties.